 What is the best treatment for supine hypotensive syndrome?

-This is a transient condition which will go when the pregnant woman changes position.
-Laying on your left side when resting or sleeping is the best way to treat and prevent this problem as the vena cava is central and slightly to the right side internally.
+This is a transient condition (something that doesn't last long) that occurs when the pregnant woman changes positions.
+Lying on your left side when resting or sleeping is the best way to treat and prevent this problem, as the vena cava is central and slightly to the right side internally.

 Is supine hypotension syndrome normal?

-It can be considered a normal ‘problem associated with pregnancy’ so women just need to be mindful of how to prevent it happening, and not be alarmed.
-If you are pregnant and experience any of these symptoms when laying flat on your back, remember to shift to your left side.
-Wait 10 mins and if all symptoms have gone there is no need to worry.
-If symptoms persist then seek medical advice.
+It can be considered a normal ‘problem associated with pregnancy’, so women just need to be mindful of how to prevent it from happening and not be alarmed if it does occur.
+If you are pregnant and experience any of these symptoms when lying flat on your back, remember to shift to your left side.
+Wait 10 minutes, and if all symptoms have gone, there is no need to worry.
+If symptoms persist, then seek medical advice.

-If you're over 20 weeks, overweight, you're carrying more than one baby or have an existing heart condition you may be at higher risk of experiencing supine hypotension.
+If you're over 20 weeks, overweight, you're carrying more than one baby or have an existing heart condition, then you may be at higher risk of experiencing supine hypotension.

 Can supine hypotensive syndrome in pregnancy be prevented?

-There are no specific exercises that will help to reduce your risk of supine hypotensive syndrome but keeping healthy is always beneficial to your blood pressure.
-However, after 20 weeks of pregnancy you should avoid exercises that have you lie on your back, including some yoga and Pilates poses.
-Any light exercise during pregnancy is fine, and if you were active prior to pregnancy it is generally deemed safe to continue with this, however you should always check with your health care provider for your own specific health situation and individual pregnancy.
+There are no specific exercises that will help reduce your risk of supine hypotensive syndrome, but keeping healthy is always beneficial for your blood pressure.
+However, after 20 weeks of pregnancy, you should avoid exercises that involve lying on your back, including some yoga and Pilates poses.
+Any light exercise during pregnancy is fine, and if you were active prior to pregnancy, it is generally deemed safe to continue with this.
+However, you should always check with your healthcare provider for your specific health situation and individual pregnancy.

-Looking into foods that can help to keep your blood pressure more consistent may also help if you're experiencing blood pressure fluctuations during pregnancy - but again be sure to consult your midwife or GP before making any drastic changes to your diet while pregnant.
+Looking into foods that can help to keep your blood pressure more consistent may also help if you're experiencing blood pressure fluctuations during pregnancy.
+Again, be sure to consult your midwife or GP before making any drastic changes to your diet while pregnant.

 Meet the expert: